MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

    - This preserves the lower frequencies, removing any high frequency detail, resulting in a lower resolution.

 The same function is used once again to extract the raw data of the selected array coils.
-The number of coils are updated to match the selected array coils.
+The number of coils is updated to match the selected array coils.

 .. code-block:: matlab